cdfq152313/GodotSharpKit/README.md

 ## OnReadyRun:

 This attribute is used to mark a method that will be called in a specific order during the OnReady() method.
-The generated code will invoke these methods in ascending order based on the specified priority.
+The generated code will invoke these methods in ascending order based on the specified priority (default is 0).
+It's can also help to handle disposables.

+### Basic Usage

 Given
 ```csharp